-This topic has an early origin.
 One of the earliest mentions of emotional intelligence is in an article by Thorndike in the Harper’s Magazine from 1920.
-The article is surrounded by reproductions of painting and fictional narrative.
-Among these interesting reads is this article by Thorndike discussing how people understand feelings and emotional responses.
+Harper's Magazine published a wide variety of content and this issue included reproductions of fine art, stories, poems by Robert Frost and narratives of far off countries.
+Among these interesting reads is an article by Edward Thorndike, who was a Professor of Educational Psychology at Columbia University, discussing how people understand feelings and emotional responses.
 The article includes charts, images and several short test.

 Thorndike, E. L. (1920, January).
 Intelligence and its uses.
 Harper’s Magazine, 140, 227-230. https://library.highpoint.edu/archives/timeline/Thorndike.pdf